Heavy Vehicle Regulation

-Heavy Vehicle Regulatory Reform
+History of Heavy Vehicle Regulatory Reform

-In July 2009 the Council of Australian Governments (COAG) agreed that a single national heavy vehicle regulatory regime be established by January 2013 to cover all vehicles over 4.5 gross tonnes.
+In July 2009 the Council of Australian Governments (COAG) agreed that a single national heavy vehicle regulatory regime be established to cover all vehicles over 4.5 gross tonnes.
 COAG agreed that the national regime include a single national regulator to administer a single set of national heavy vehicle laws replacing the separate and at times conflicting regulatory requirements on the heavy vehicle industry between States and Territories.

-Information on the National Heavy Vehicle Regulator can be found on the National Heavy Vehicle Regulator website at www.nhvr.gov.au or you can contact the Regulator on the following details:
+Further information on the work of the National Heavy Vehicle Regulator can be found at its website (www.nhvr.gov.au) or you can contact the Regulator on the following details:

 Phone: 1300 MYNHVR (1300 696 487)